janulicny/sdcnd-advanced-lane-detection/README.md

 1. Convert the image from RGB to HLS colorspace.
 2. Segment the lane markings.
   1. Usually the white and yellow are the brightest colors in the image and we can just threshold for high values in _lightness_ component.
   2. But I ran into trouble with yellow detection in dark or very light images.
 So another branch just for yellow is needed.
-We threshold in _saturation_ component, but we also assume that the lane is fairly bright, so we demand _lightness_ to be over certain value.
-(There are no yellow lanes on the example image, but you can see that the yellow road signs were selected.)
+We threshold in _b_ channel of _Lab_ colorspace for high values.
   3. Combine the two filters with `or` operator.
 3. Morphological operation _Closing_ is performed to get rid of small holes in the detected lanes.
 4. Keep only region of interest.
 The detection area is defined with a trapezoid with following vortices: